hs750/fire-blanket/site/dev-guide.md

 To learn more about the underlying mechanics of our nuclear plant, check out the <a href="https://github.com/cjd515/fire-blanket/blob/master/site/user-manual.md" target="_blank">User Manual</a>.

 <a href="#dg-2"/>
-## Adding a "view"
+## Adding a User Interface

 Assessment 3 requires development teams to change the basic textual user interface to a GUI.
 All of the game’s parsing and operation passing is taken care of in the game engine - so the interface is plug and play.

 To change the interface:

 1. Remove the UI class MainWindow from the source code
 2. Create a new Java Class with your prefered design
-3. Pass the GameEngine through the main function of the class to start the game.
+3. Pass the GameEngine through the main function of the class to start the game
-4. The function should also take a command from the gamer thus performing the actions the gamer wants it to.
+4. The function should also take a command from the gamer thus performing the actions the gamer wants it to
-5. the class should pass the entered commands to the parser.
+5. The class should pass the entered commands to the parser
 6. The display should updates with every command entered by the game

 <a href="#dg-3"/>